Liked this article?

 So whenever your “monkey mind” is racing with a million thoughts, you can learn to let it be.
 (The Beatles weren’t all just catchy tunes and dodgy haircuts.
 Apparently, they had some wise words, too.)

-I started dabbling in meditation a few years ago, when my boyfriend Andy introduced me to an evening Mindfulness course.
+I started dabbling in meditation a few years ago, when my partner Andy introduced me to an evening Mindfulness course.
 I’d probably flipped the lid at him one too many times.
 (Sorry, Andy!)

 But it was only when I visited a vipassana meditation retreat in Myanmar that I started meditating regularly.
 Funnily enough, I actually loved the week of rising at 4am, not eating past “lunchtime” (at 10.30am) and meditating for up to 12 hours a day.